|

 Forty-First Epistle (To his Sister Marcellina):

-the matter of the burnt synagogue. --- CCEL
+Narrates how he handled the matter of the burnt synagogue.

 Fifty-First Epistle (To the Emperor Theodosius):

-Emperor repent for ordering a massacre in Thessalonica.
-De Romestin
+Demands the Emperor repent for ordering a massacre in

 CCEL

-Epistle (To Theodosius): Urges clemency for followers of
+Urges clemency for followers of the defeated Eugene who sought

 Sixty-Third Epistle (To the Church at Vercellæ):

-under the influence of Epicurean philosophy (but without really
+influence of Epicurean philosophy (but without really understanding Epicurus),

 were saying that fasting and continence are unnecessary.